NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## Evaluation Steps

-Follow the instructions below to use our AE scripts to showcase our techniques.
+Follow the instructions below to use our AE scripts.

 ### ★ Importing the Docker Image